Dianamanz78/Deeploc2.0/README.md

 ```
 <br>

-Using the .sif file is reliant on the container platform singularity.
+Using the .sif file is reliant on the container platform, singularity.
 To see if singularity is available in the cluster, enter the following in the command line:

 ```
 module avail
 ```

-If singularity is an option, enable access by entering:
+If singularity is listed, enable access by entering:
 ```
 module lode singularity
 ```